Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-China offers an immense variety of food, which changes from city to city.
+China offers an immense variety of food that varies from city to city.
 Wherever you are, except perhaps the Inner Mongolia region, you will find plenty of fruits and vegetables, pasta, legumes, rice, and all kinds of meat.

 In short, food will be the least of your problems when cycling in China.

-Then you will see restaurants with an open fridge from which you can choose what you want to be cooked for you, the contents of the fridge depend on where you are but there are always vegetables and meat and, if you are close to the sea, fish and seafood.
+Then you will see restaurants with an open fridge, where you can choose what you want cooked for you.
+The contents of the fridge depend on where you are, but there are always vegetables and meat, and, if you are close to the sea, fish and seafood.

 There are also plenty of Buddhist restaurants that are 100% vegan.

-Chinese cuisine is indubitably one of the best in the world, you should enjoy as much as you can here, and not be scared of trying new stuff.
-If you’ll love it as much as we did, why not try your hand at it by getting a Chinese food cookbook?
+Chinese cuisine is indubitably one of the best in the world; you should enjoy as much as you can here and not be afraid to try new things.
+If you’ll love it as much as we did, why not try your hand at it with a Chinese cookbook?

 bikepacking china

-Do not drink water from the tap, even where they say it is drinkable.
-The water situation in China is catastrophic and nobody seems to trust the government’s statements on the goodness of water.
+Do not drink tap water, even where they say it is drinkable.
+The water situation in China is catastrophic, and no one seems to trust the government’s statements about water quality.
 The situation is probably different in the mountains.

 Chinese people like to drink.
 In supermarkets, you will find imported wine and Chinese wine, which is the new fashion and is not even that bad, at least the red one.